 For more information about Loyola's Vietnam Center, see Loyola University Chicago in Vietnam .

-Questions regarding Loyola’s initiatives in Vietnam should be directed to Dr. Patrick Boyle, Associate Provost and Assistant to the President for Global Affairs and Initiatives.
+Questions regarding Loyola’s initiatives in Vietnam should be directed to Dr. Patrick Boyle, Vice Provost, Academic Centers and Global Initiatives.

 Vietnam Center Address & Contact Information: